This is the Trace Id: cfc0328b4ed763aa16240cf5975974bf

 Using vector databases, organizations can deliver highly personalized recommendations, search results, and content suggestions.
 This helps drive engagement, improve customer satisfaction, and support business growth across industries like retail, media, and finance.

-In addition to vector databases, organizations across industries are also tapping into data warehouses and database sharding to reap even more benefits.
+In addition to vector databases and vector search technologies, organizations across industries are also using data warehouses, search platforms, and database sharding strategies to support modern AI and analytics workloads.

 How organizations are putting vector databases to work